 The Trustees have added several refinements to the Foundation’s grantmaking strategy in an attempt to deepen and improve the impact of its funding on the complex and multi-faceted problem of inequality.

 - A preference for requests from smaller organizations with annual operating budgets of less than $500,000, where a small grant is likely to have a high impact.

 - A preference for funding organizations with diverse boards and staff - or with active plans to diversify organizational leadership - that reflect the constituency of communities served.

 - Interest in leveraging support either by making conditional or challenge grants.

 - A focus on Greater Boston and the Washington, D.C.
 Metropolitan area.
-In 2015 and 2016, proposals for Washington will be accepted by invitation only.
+Proposals for Washington will be accepted by invitation-only.

 Because of limited grant resources, and in fairness to all applicants, grants are generally awarded for one year only.
 The Foundation also prefers to fund project-related requests, and is reluctant to support general operations.

 The Foundation meets in December and June of each year.
-The next application deadline is April 1, 2016, followed by a fall application deadline of October 1, 2016.
+The next application deadline is April 1, followed by a fall application deadline of October 1.
 The Boston program employs an open application process.
-In 2016, proposals from Washington-based organizations will be considered by invitation only.
+Proposals from Washington-based organizations will be considered by invitation-only.